 Does crafting your legacy story sound daunting?
 It doesn’t have to be.
 I’ll share a few ideas for starting small!
 Whatever you create will be a gift to your family, your friends and, most importantly, to you.

-I wished I’d asked more questions years ago before dementia crept in and leached away part of her formerly intelligent, engaged mind.
+I wish I’d asked more questions years ago before dementia crept in and leached away part of her formerly intelligent, engaged mind.
 Even a little bit of her legacy, written down, would be a treasure today.

 You may be thinking, “But, I’m going to be around for a while,” and I certainly hope that you will be.
 But life comes with no promises.